ma-ji/amgps/_pages/assignments.md

 Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences {% cite Baker500scientistslift2016 Hardwickeempiricalassessmenttransparency2020 %}.
 The replication projects serve two purposes: 1) get familiar with real-word research practices, which are often messy and unclear; 2) practice the empirical methods we learned in class.
 The reading materials in the first week are important to guiding the replication exercises.

 Treat the group replication project as a serious manuscript to be submitted to an academic journal.
-It needs to be in the "robustness" category or above {% cite FreeseReplicationSocialScience2017 -l 152 %}.
-If you hope a better chance of acceptance, set your target high and also be realistic.
-A good project needs to be a finished project in the first place.
+Set your target high and also be realistic. *A good project needs to be a finished project in the first place.*

 _Expected deliverables_: